aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/040-Terraform-tasks/TF-Part1.md

 * It updates it's local state first
 * Then it re-reads your local .tf files
-* The it figures out if any changes need to be made, new infrastructure deployed ot even destroyed.
+* Then it figures out if any changes need to be made, new infrastructure deployed or even destroyed.

 Try making some changes and see what happens